3 Physical Parameters to Determine your athletic ability

 All of these physical qualities matter when it comes to pure athleticism.

-Relative Strength, RFD and Hip Extension is a primary focus of our Summer Sports Program.
+Relative Strength, RFD, and Hip Extension is the primary focus of our Summer Sports Program.

 Sweat Athletics by Sweat 60 in Santa Monica develops youth athletes by introducing them to the following: